 - Sending a CV pulse to the Q128's CONTROL jack

-DIY ground plug
+DIY shorting plug

 It's exceedingly easy to make one.
 Grab a 1/4" mono (2-conductor / Tip-Sleeve) plug -- the same type used for your modular patch cables.
 I like to use the Switchcraft 280, but there are others, like the Neutrik NYS225.
 The same concept applies to 1/8" (3.5mm) patch cables used on Euro systems; a good candidate being the Neutrik NYS226.

-The shorter of the two terminals connects to the plug's Tip.
-The longer terminal has a pair of metal strain-relief flanges at the end used to squeeze and hold the cable, and it's connected to the plug's Sleeve.
-The goal is to fuse these two terminals together so that the Tip is directly connected to the Sleeve (see the red line in the diagram below).
+The shorter of the two terminals connects to the plug's tip.
+The longer terminal has a pair of metal strain-relief flanges at the end used to squeeze and hold the cable, and it's connected to the plug's sleeve.
+The goal is to fuse these two terminals together so that the tip is directly connected to the sleeve (see the red line in the diagram below).

 Comments